chillchill011/travellingtrails1/src/blog/2025-03-25-ancient-wonders-motorcycle-journey-to-ellora-caves-devgiri-fort.md

 By 3:30 PM, we were at the Ellora Caves complex, approximately 30 kilometers from our hotel.
 On the way, we passed Devgiri Fort (another historical gem we'd save for day 2) but remained focused on our primary destination.
 The afternoon timing proved strategic—the tourist crowds had thinned considerably, allowing us a more intimate experience with these ancient wonders.

+{% imageGallery [
+  { "src": "/assets/images/ellora-cave-statue-of-buddha.jpg", "alt": "Buddha statue in cave" },
+  { "src": "/assets/images/ellora-cave-1.jpg", "alt": "Detailed wall carving" },
+  { "src": "/assets/images/ellora-cave-kailas-temple-from-entrance.jpg", "alt": "Detailed wall carving" },
+  { "src": "/assets/images/ellora-cave-buddha-vihas.jpg", "alt": "Cave interior view" }
+] %}

 #### Practical Information for Visitors:

-- **Operating Hours:** 7:00 AM to 6:00 PM (daily)
+* **Operating Hours:** 7:00 AM to 6:00 PM (daily)
-- **Entry Fees:**
+* **Entry Fees:**

-  - ₹40 per person for Indians (children under 15 enter free)
+  * ₹40 per person for Indians (children under 15 enter free)
-  - ₹40 per person for visitors from SAARC countries
+  * ₹40 per person for visitors from SAARC countries
-  - ₹600 per person for other foreign tourists
+  * ₹600 per person for other foreign tourists
-  - ₹25 for video camera usage
+  * ₹25 for video camera usage

 #### The Magnificent Kailasa Temple (Cave 16)